 Instead of processing applications year after year, states should allow election administrators to keep voters on a permanent vote-by-mail list.
 This saves county clerks the time and cost of mailing out, processing, and entering data from applications each year.
 It can also ease the election day crunch by spreading ballots over a longer time-frame—voters who automatically receive their ballot in the mail might fill it out and return it sooner, giving clerks more time to process it.
 Nevada, New Jersey, and Pennsylvania also give voters a single sign-up option, and many other states already have a permanent absentee list (Kansas, Massachusetts, Missouri, Nevada, New York, West Virginia, Wisconsin), they just need to let more voters add their names to it.

 Track ballots with secure barcodes.

 One of the most frustrating things that happened in the Wisconsin primary where the coronavirus situation was developing quickly, elections decisions were made last minute, and time was short, was that thousands, maybe tens of thousands, of voters never received their ballot.
-This wouldn’t happen in any of the thirty states that track all ballots using an individual ballot tracking tool like Ballot Scout or BallotTrax.
-Voters in those states get text message updates telling them when their ballot is mailed, arrived, returned, and counted.
+This wouldn’t happen in any of the thirty-three states that track all ballots using an individual ballot tracking tool like Ballot Scout or BallotTrax.
+Voters in those states may get text message updates telling them when their ballot is mailed, arrived, returned, and counted.
 Election administrators can see where the ballot is.
 If thousands of ballots suddenly stopped progressing after being mailed, a tracking system would have alerted both voters and election officials that something was up and they would have figured it out in time for every voter who requested a ballot to get it and vote.
 States that track each ballot with a unique barcode also enjoy heightened security, as only the voter associated with that barcode can vote that ballot.